DeepModelingHackathon/Hackathon2021/README.md

 1.Use **MPI, openMP or CUDA** to accelerate the efficiency of the code.

 #### Get Start:
-You can see [here](https://github.com/deepmodeling/abacus-develop/tree/reconstruction) for coding instruction, and `reconstruction` branch is where you accomplish this project.
-The code to be edited might mainly lies in `abacus-develop/source/module_neighbor` in `reconstruction` branch.
+You can see [here](https://github.com/deepmodeling/abacus-develop/tree/hackathon2021) for coding instruction, and `hackathon2021` branch is where you accomplish this project.
+The code to be edited might mainly lies in `abacus-develop/source/module_neighbor` in `hackathon2021` branch.
 Be aware of **online tutorial of ABACUS** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose ABACUS relevant projects.

 #### Dataset&Materials:
 1.Small dataset: example dataset in code package: `abacus-develop/tests/501_NO_neighboring_GaAs512/`, you can also download here: [501_NO_neighboring_GaAs512.zip](H2/501_NO_neighboring_GaAs512.zip).